zycham/DataCamp-Certification-Portfolio/README.md

 # DataCamp-Certification-Portfolio

-A collection of my completed DataCamp certifications and course projects in data science, analytics, SQL, and Python.
+Collection of my completed certifications and projects in data science, analytics, SQL, and Python.
 ---

 ## Certifications